Audience Top

 Clinic:

 Following your performance, a volunteer guide will lead each band to the clinic room for a 25 minute clinic session with an adjudicator.
-Scores and adjudication sheets will be retrieved by the volunteer guides during this session and returned to the director at the end.
-You will receive an email link within 48 hours to your recordings - archival and adjudications.
+Scores will be retrieved by the volunteer guides during this session and returned to the director at the end.
+All written adjudication forms and recordings will be accessible online this year.
+A note indicating how to access your information will be included when your scores are returned to you.

 Please note that if your ensemble did not use all of their performance time on stage, they may be asked to remain on stage or in the hallway until the clinic room is available.